SlugBot/web/roadmap.md

   - [ ] music queue
   - [ ] play, pause, skip, volume

-### ds3 builds:
-  - [ ] let mods stop builds from displaying in their servers. (does not remove the build from the db)

 ### DS3 Tools:
   - [ ] collect all DS3 weapon data and add to DB
     - [ ] Weapon art motionValues
     - [ ] frame data

-### Features:
-  - [ ] Users can set a birth date and slugbot will announce their birthday

 ### custom commands:
   custom commands for discord server and twitch channels